adamcegielka/my-shop-automationpractice-pl/README.md

 ## Progress and results of tests

-The progress of the tests will be updated regularly.
+The progress of the tests will be  regularly updated and available [here](https://github.com/adamcegielka/my-shop-automationpractice-pl/tree/main/docs/progress-and-test-results).
 Once the tests have been completed, the results will be collated and a summary written up, together with a report of the results obtained.

+## Documentation

+The entire testing process will be documented, from the designed test cases to the test results to the reported bugs and their solutions.
+This will enable a fuller understanding of the activities carried out and facilitate possible future reference.

+## Summary

+This My Shop - automationpractice.co.uk project aims to ensure high-quality application testing, gain valuable testing experience and improve the testing process through automation.
+I will use a variety of tools and technologies to achieve my project goals.
+Once the testing is complete, I will carefully analyze the results so as not to make the same mistakes of mistakes in the future.
+Through this work, I can also expand my knowledge of testing and improve my skills.
+I believe that this project will benefit both me and those starting out in testing.